 The program commences in October and teaching ends in July of the following year.
-The program also includes a 7 to 8 weeks' internship which usually takes place in the break between the winter and summer semesters.
+The program also includes a 7 to 8 week internship which usually takes place in the break between the winter and summer semesters or following the completion of coursework.
 The Master’s Thesis is to be written within a 4-month period after the completion of the courses in July, during which period students do not have to be physically present in Frankfurt.

 |Components (Total 90 ECTS Credits)||Credits|

 Coursework - 12 courses

 If your first degree is in law: At least 4 of the 12 courses must be in the field of business or economics.

 If your first degree is in business or economics: At least 10 of the 12 courses must be in the field of law.